FedericoMarcuzzi/LambdaFair-for-Fair-and-Effective-Ranking/README.md

 LambdaFair-for-Fair-and-Effective-Ranking
 ===============================

-This code is for ECIR 2025 full paper [LambdaFair for Fair and Effective Ranking]().
+This code is for the ECIR 2025 special track "IR for Good" paper [LambdaFair for Fair and Effective Ranking]().

 Abstract
 ---